Criminal Defence for Match-Fixing and Sports Corruption

 Fixing presents several modalities: (1) complete result (predetermining who wins); (2) spot-fixing (manipulating a specific detail bet on secondary markets: number of corners, first goal, cards); (3) tanking (deliberately losing for subsequent competitive benefit); (4) referee corruption.
 Each modality has its own evidentiary and defensive nuances.
 The connection with the betting market is a relevant factor: when it exists, the reproach intensifies and a parallel financial investigation is usually activated for money laundering or for the economic structure that sustains the fixing.

-Cooperation with International Sports Organizations
+Cooperation with International Sports Organisations

 Match-fixing is, by nature, transnational, and its prosecution rests on a dense network of cooperation.
 Bodies such as UEFA, FIFA and, in tennis, the ITIA, together with the national authorities and the sector's integrity units, share alerts and information.
 The criminal procedure therefore usually coincides with an international disciplinary file that advances in parallel and with its own deadlines.
-For the defense, this demands a double caution: knowing what information circulates between bodies and preventing what is stated or submitted in the disciplinary forum —with guarantees different from the criminal ones— from being turned against the client in the criminal process.
+For the defence, this demands a double caution: knowing what information circulates between bodies and preventing what is stated or submitted in the disciplinary forum —with guarantees different from the criminal ones— from being turned against the client in the criminal proceedings.

 Circumstantial Evidence: Statistical Patterns and Communications

 Establishment relies on circumstantial groupings: anomalous statistical patterns detected by integrity units (Sportradar, IBIA), intercepted communications with bettors or intermediaries, unexplained economic movements, technical-sporting contradictions in the implicated's action.
 None of these indications is, on its own, conclusive: an atypical statistical run may have legitimate sporting causes, and an ambiguous communication admits alternative readings.
-The defense can attack each element separately and, above all, dispute the overall inference, showing that the whole does not exclude a reasonable explanation other than guilt.
+The defence can attack each element separately and, above all, dispute the overall inference, showing that the whole does not exclude a reasonable explanation other than guilt.

 Defensive Strategy

 The strategy is built on three pillars.
 The first is the contradiction of the statistical analysis through the firm's own sporting expert evidence offering an alternative interpretation of the patterns flagged.
 The second is the lawful economic traceability: documentary establishment of the legitimate origin of any questioned flow neutralizes the patrimonial indication.
-The third is the coordination with the disciplinary defense, so that the position before the club, the federation or the CAS is coherent with the criminal one.
+The third is the coordination with the disciplinary defence, so that the position before the club, the federation or the CAS is coherent with the criminal one.
 To this is added the analysis of intent —the border between poor sporting performance and fraudulent alteration is factual and debatable— and the assessment of mitigating factors such as reparation or undue delays (Art.
 21 CP).

 Stages of the Criminal Proceedings and the Competent Court